eger-geger/Selenium.HtmlElements.Net/README.md

 [FindsBy(How = How.CssSelector, Using = "#login")]
 private IWebElement _loginButton;

-/* we can wait for weird stuff happenning with it */

 /* wait for 10 seconds until button became displayed for and click on it */ _loginButton.WaitForPresent().Click();